GrantStreetGroup/DBIx-OnlineDDL/README.md

 Required, except for DBIC users, who should be setting ["rsrc"](#rsrc) above.
 It is also assumed that the correct database is already active.

-The object will be tweaked to ensure sane defaults, proper post-connection details, and a custom `retry_handler`.
+The object will be tweaked to ensure sane defaults, proper post-connection details, a custom `retry_handler`, and set a default `max_attempts` of 20, if not already set.

 ### table\_name